jsk-ros-pkg/jsk_common/audio_video_recorder/README.md

 ## Sample

-You can record audio and video on your laptop.
+You can record audio and video in one file (i.e. `AVI` file) on your computer.

 ```bash
 roslaunch audio_video_recorder sample_audio_video_recorder.launch